pyrocko/pyrocko/doc/source/install/packages/index.rst

 Python package manager installations
 ------------------------------------

-We have pre-built packages ready for Anaconda3 running on Linux64 and Mac OS X.
-If you want to keep using Anaconda2 you have to build Pyrocko from source.
-For the ``pip`` package manager, we have source packages ready, meaning Pyrocko is built on your system during the installation:
+We provide pre-compiled Anaconda and pip packages for use with Python 3, running on X86_64 Linux, Mac OS X and Windows.
+As a fallback for other systems and platforms we provide pip source packages which are compiled during installation with pip.

 .. toctree ::
     :maxdepth: 1

     Anaconda <anaconda>
-    Installation using pip <pip>
+    pip <pip>

 .. raw:: html